microsoft/fluentui/packages/react-radio/Spec.md

 # @fluentui/react-radio Spec

-The RadioGroup component lets people select a single value from two or more options.
+A Radio allows a user to select a single value from two or more options.
+All Radios with the same `name` are considered to be part of the same group.
+However, a `RadioGroup` is recommended to add a group label, formatting, and other functionality.
-Use the RadioGroup component to represent two or more available choices, preferably up to 7 options.

 ## Background